jesus090504/homework-1/README.md

 ### 10. What is a webpage?

-*Your answer here.*
+Is a document commonly written in HTML code, accessible through the Internet browser.

 ### 11. Webpage I like

 What's one webpage you like?
-Why?
+Why? those of simple navegation and dinamycs showing webpage, because those guive to thee users easy and access to the information.

 ### 12. Website I don’t like

 What's one webpage you like?
-Why?
+Why? static and bussy sites

 ### 13. Resources

-Where is a good place to look for information about HTML tags?
+Where is a good place to look for information about HTML tags? online

 ### 14. HTML Versions